agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 We will define the transitions such that:

-- there is 50% chance to start with ping or pong following the entry point
+- there is a 50% chance to start with ping or pong following the entry point
 - there is 90% to go from a ping/pong to a pong/ping
 - there is no loop from any `property`
 - there is a 10% chance to exit the game after a ping or a pong

 Also the DSL is asking for a `modelRunner` which is a little helper connecting a `model` to its `generators`.

-The type inference is sometimes not detecting properly the action type, so it is recommended to define the `modelRunner` and the `model` as a single expression to help the typechecker.
+The type inference is sometimes not properly detecting the action type, so it is recommended to define the `modelRunner` and the `model` as a single expression to help the typechecker.

 ```scala